Falinks Best Moveset

 Falinks fills the attacker role.
 It's a physical attacker with base 100 Attack.
 Base 75 Speed is workable.
 Faster than some, slower than many.
 And it's enough bulk to take a hit or two.

-The core moveset is Close Combat, Knock Off, Noretreat, and Ironhead.
-Close Combat leads at 22% usage.
+The core moveset is Noretreat, Close Combat, Knock Off, and Ironhead.
+Noretreat leads at 0% usage.
 This set covers the attacker role with a mix of damage and utility.

 Introduced in Sword & Shield, Falinks has appeared in 3 games across 3 generations.
 Later debuts mean fewer total appearances, but it's been a consistent presence since its introduction.